-As a business leader, you know that one of the best ways to reach your customers is via text on the phones they carry nearly every moment of every day.
-But you also know that finding an SMS provider and API that can reliably—and cost-effectively—reach your customer base across multiple geographies is difficult.
+As a business leader, you know that one of the best ways to reach your customers is via text messaging.
+But you also know that finding an SMS provider and API that can reliably and cost-effectively reach your customer base across multiple geographies is difficult.

 It may be time to find an additional or new SMS provider if

-- you need robust, direct integration with third-party plug-ins; and
+- you need robust, direct integration with third-party plugins

 - you want to pay only for what you use.